 Corporations, small businesses, national laboratories, R&D organizations, non-profit organizations and faculty and staff members of the University of Colorado may become project sponsors.
 When defining a project, sponsors should understand that the purpose of the CS senior projects curriculum is to provide undergraduate students with a first-hand software development experience carried out by largely self-directed teams, employing fundamental software engineering principles to make design choices, apply state of the art programming languages and technologies, and to understand the software development process they follow.

 Members of these groups may apply to the Director of Senior Projects for a donation reduction or exemption.

-Teams present their project to the public in the form of a poster/demo presentation during the Computer Science Expo at the end of April.
-Sponsors should attend the Expo.
-Teams give six presentations to the class at various points throughout the year and are subject to three reviews by the Project Review Board.
+Project Grading: Teams give six presentations to the class at various points throughout the year and are subject to three reviews by the Project Review Board.
 Sponsors are welcome to attend any, or all, of these meetings.
 In addition to these sponsor-team interactions, sponsors are required to complete a team evaluation at the end of both fall and spring semesters, and are asked to provide mid-semester feedback in the fall.
 The mid-semester feedback is for the team’s informational purposes only.
 The end of semester evaluation forms will be used as the basis for the students’ course grades, and will be adjusted by the instructors according to peer evaluations and instructor observations to produce individual project grades.

 Judith Stafford, Director of Senior Project

-University of Colorado Boulder
+University of Colorado Boulder Department of Computer Science

 1111 Engineering Drive, 430 UCB, Boulder, Colorado 80309

 Dept. Phone: (303) 492-1970